 The shares can help generate more organic social engagement and can drive traffic to your website.
-Additionally, the higher engagement on social media can help improve your SEO.
+Additionally, the higher engagement on social media can help improve your website ranking and SEO.
 This happens because social media engagements affect rankings positively.

 Not only does the engagement improve but so does your reach.
 When people who aren’t aware of your brand notice it on social media, they may search for it on Google.